atk4/data/docs/fields.md

 :::

-Modifying field that is read-only through set() methods (or array access) will result in exception. :php:class:`SqlExpressionField` is read-only by default.
+Modifying field that is read-only through set() methods (or array access) will result in exception. {php:class}`SqlExpressionField` is read-only by default.

 :::{php:attr} actual
 :::